StudSec/pwncrates/README.md

 a user would like to backup the entire application it should be a simple as backing up the data folder.

+If you'd like to manually look at the database you can explore the `.db` file in data.
+One tool for this is https://inloop.github.io/sqlite-viewer/

 ## Data
 The `data` folder contains all data for pwncrates.
 It should contain the following setup